Time: 1,5 hour

 Starting from the square of Agios Georgios, we walk on the asphalt uphill through the village.
 After 250 m, passing by Vogiatzopoulos mansion, a downhill concrete road on the right is the start of the walking route to Kato Gatzea.
 We keep on the asphalt, exit the village and after about one kilometer we leave it at an angle to the right, watching for the signs on the electricity pole (we don`t take the concrete road).

-We walk now on a downhill path in an easterly direction, below and roughly parallel to the asphalt road.
+We walk now on a downhill earth path in an easterly direction, below and roughly parallel to the asphalt road.
 After crossing a small stream, the path keeps on the same altitude, offering nice view to the Pagasitic sea below.
 We join an earth road for 20 meters and continue on the path on the left.
-It opens to an asphalt road on which we walk uphill.
+It opens on a sharp turn of an asphalt road, on which we walk uphill.
 A large water cistern is on our right.
 As the asphalt takes a sharp left turn, we walk straight ahead, cross a concrete irrigation ditch and join the main asphalt, going now downhill.
 In fifty meters, we come to a spot with excellent view to Pinakates on the opposite slope.

 |View to Pinakates|

 Here, noticing the signpost, we take the downhill path that comes to cross the Kakorema stream, another beautiful spot of our walk.

 On the opposite bank the path continues in oak forest, we cross an unused concrete irrigation ditch, then a grove and join the main asphalt again, on which we walk for 200 meters.
 At a left turn of the asphalt, we find a downhill path that leads down to the settlement Argireika, next to a drinking water fountain.